 - Plug the power back in and keep holding the reset button for another 30 seconds.

-In all, you press and hold the reset button for 90 consecutive seconds in this method.
+In this method, you press and hold the reset button for 90 consecutive seconds.

 Router backup and reset via the web interface

-You can also reset a router via its user interface — if you still have access to it.
+You can also reset a router via its user interface—if you still have access.
 In this case, you also can back up its settings before the reset.

 - Log in to the web interface, as mentioned above.